Yen-93UNITY/SCHOLL/README.md

 # SCHOLL
-2026 Game which it still make by a solodev
+2026 Game create by Yen
+2026/2 game is On hold.